-Whilst a new standard (CHIP) won’t kill off Z-Wave by itself – especially since Z-Wave devices and hubs can obviously carry on working independently of this other project – my hunch is that Z-Wave will become a bit less relevant over time.
+Whilst a new standard (Matter) won’t kill off Z-Wave by itself – especially since Z-Wave devices and hubs can obviously carry on working independently of this other project – my hunch is that Z-Wave will become a bit less relevant over time.

 I think this because although Z-Wave is a fairly good smart home protocol, it’s never quite became mainstream like Zigbee has (largely due to Philips Hue).
 And the fact that it’s left out of the biggest smart home development in a decade is quite telling.

-Maybe they chose this, but I personally think that CHIP will be good for Zigbee and WiFi based smart homes, and not so good for Z-Wave.
+Maybe they chose this, but I personally think that Matter will be good for Zigbee and WiFi based smart homes, and not so good for Z-Wave.
 Bluetooth will, in my opinion, carry on being a supplementary smart home technology.

 If you’re interested in this topic, I cover it more in a couple of YouTube videos: